LLNL/Sina/python/README.md

 Sina will now be available for use via Python virtual environment, and can be tested with `sina -h` (which should display a help message).
 When you're done, use `deactivate` to exit the virtual environment.
-Note that this will be the release (master) Sina version--if you want to use Sina Develop, you'll need to perform a local install.
+Note that this will be the release (master) Sina version--if you want to use Sina Develop, keep reading!

 If you run into issues with the LC virtual environment, please email us at siboka@llnl.gov.